Hafsatahseen/credit-card-fraud-detection/README.md

 # credit-card-fraud-detection
-This project is all about finding the fraud transctions from the taken dataset.
+This project is all about finding the fraud transactions from the taken dataset.